-- Health and Welfare Benefits.
-Our executive officers are eligible to participate in medical, dental, vision, disability insurance and life insurance to meet their health and welfare needs.
-These benefits are provided so as to assure that we are able to maintain a competitive position in terms of attracting and retaining officers and other employees.
-This is a fixed component of compensation, and the benefits are provided on a non-discriminatory basis to all of our employees in the U.S. - Perquisites and Other Personal Benefits.
+- Health, Welfare and Retirement Benefits.
+Our executive officers are eligible to participate in our medical, dental, vision, disability insurance and life insurance programs to meet their health and welfare needs.
+This is a fixed component of compensation, and the same benefits are provided on a non-discriminatory basis to all of our employees in the U.S. In addition, all of our executive officers participate in our 401(k) retirement plan, which is available to all of our employees in the U.S. These benefits are provided to assure that we are able to maintain a competitive position in terms of attracting and retaining officers and other employees. - Perquisites and Other Personal Benefits.
 We believe that the total mix of compensation and benefits provided to our executive officers is competitive, and perquisites should generally not play a large role in our executive officers' total compensation.
 As a result, the perquisites and other personal benefits we provide to our executive officers are limited.
-Under our employment agreement with Mr. Mitcham, we maintain a term life insurance policy in an amount equal to at least three times his annual salary.
-In addition, we pay for club membership privileges that are used for business and personal purposes by Mr. Mitcham.
-We also provide each of Messrs.
-Mitcham, Rogers and Malden with the use of a company-owned automobile, as they are required to drive considerable distances in order to visit existing and potential customers.
-All of our executive officers participate in our 401(k) retirement plan, which is available to all of our employees in the U.S.
+We provide certain Named Executive Officers who are required as part of their job duties to drive considerable distances in order to visit existing and potential customers with the use of a company-owned automobile.

-Employment Agreements, Severance Benefits and Change in Control Provisions
+Termination and Change in Control Provisions